“Dang Good Cleaning for that Dang Good Feeling!”

 How to Clean the Deck?

-• Start by clearing everything off the deck.
+• Clear the Deck – Start by clearing everything off the deck.

-• Decide what will be put back on (chairs, table, etc.) and what will be discarded or donated (outgrown outdoor toys, bags of recyclable bottles, etc.)
+• Assess the Deck Décor – Decide what will be placed back on the deck afterwards (i.e. chairs, table, etc.) and what will be discarded or donated (such as outgrown outdoor toys, bags of recyclable bottles, etc.).

-• Sweep off loose debris with a broom.
+• Give the Deck a Sweep – Sweep off loose debris with a broom.

-• Now use a long-handled stiff brush broom, dip the broom in your homemade cleaner.
-Then, do a clean-test patch on a small area (you don't want to discolour the paint or composite material).
+• Test First – Clean-test a patch on a small area first.
+(You don’t want to discolour the paint or composite material).

 • Use a handheld brush for the railings.